agroce/cs562w16/projects/hubbarsp/README.md

 ```

 Note that the version of the module installed using pip might be older and
-incompatable with the version targeted by the test harness.
+incompatible with the version targeted by the test harness.

 ### Test Module